-Historically, claim rescissions were not a material portion of our claims resolved during a year.
-However, beginning in 2008 and continuing through the end of the second quarter of 2009 rescissions have materially mitigated our paid losses.
-While we have a substantial pipeline of claims investigations that we expect will eventually result in rescissions during the remainder of 2009, we can give no assurance that rescissions will continue to mitigate paid losses at the same level we have recently experienced.
+Historically, claim rescissions and denials, which we collectively refer to as rescissions, were not a material portion of our claims resolved during a year.
+However, beginning in 2008 rescissions have materially mitigated our paid and incurred losses.
+While we have a substantial pipeline of claims investigations that we expect will eventually result in rescissions during the remainder of 2009, we can give no assurance that rescissions will continue to mitigate paid and incurred losses at the same level we have recently experienced.
 In addition, if an insured disputes our right to rescind coverage, whether the requirements to rescind are met ultimately would be determined by arbitration or judicial proceedings.
 See our risk factor titled "We may not continue to realize benefits from rescissions at the level we have recently experienced."
-We rescinded approximately \$286 million and \$449 million, respectively, of claim obligations that would have otherwise been paid or applied to a deductible in the second quarter and first six months of 2009, compared to \$31 million and \$52 million, respectively, in the second quarter and first six months of 2008.
+Rescissions mitigated our paid losses by approximately \$390 million and \$839 million, respectively, during the third quarter and first nine months of 2009, compared to \$45 million and \$97 million, respectively, during the third quarter and first nine months of 2008.
+These figures include amounts that would have resulted either in a claim payment or been charged to a deductible under a bulk or pool policy, and may have been charged to a captive reinsurer.
+Our loss reserving methodology incorporates the effects rescission activity are expected to have on the losses we will pay on our delinquent inventory.
+Variances between our ultimate actual rescission rates and these estimates could materially affect our losses incurred.
+The liability associated with our estimate of premiums to be refunded on expected future rescissions is accrued for separately and included in "Other liabilities" on our consolidated balance sheet.

 Information regarding the ever-to-date rescission rates by the quarter in which the claim was received appears in the table below.
 No information is presented for claims received two quarters or less before the end of our most recently completed quarter to allow sufficient time for a substantial percentage of the claims received in those two quarters to reach resolution.

-As of June 30, 2009 Ever to Date Rescission Rates on Claims Received (based on count)
+As of September 30, 2009 Ever-to-Date Rescission Rates on Claims Received (based on count)

-Quarter in Which the Claim was Received ETD Claims Rescission Rate(1) ETD Claims Resolution Percentage(2)
+Quarter in Which the Claim was Received ETD Rescission Rate (1) ETD Claims Resolution Percentage (2)

-Q1 2008 12.6% 99.9%
+Q1 2008 12.7% 100.0%

-Q2 2008 15.5% 99.2%
+Q2 2008 15.9% 99.8%

-Q3 2008 16.5% 93.6%
+Q3 2008 20.8% 98.9%

-Q4 2008 11.8% 79.1%
+Q4 2008 22.0% 94.9%

+Q1 2009 20.0% 84.6%

-- (1) This percentage is claims received during the quarter shown that have been rescinded as of our most recently completed quarter divided by the total claims received during the quarter shown. - (2) This percentage is claims received during the quarter shown that have been resolved as of our most recently completed quarter divided by the total claims received during the quarter shown.
-Claims resolved principally consist of claims paid plus claims rescinded.
+(1) This percentage is claims received during the quarter shown that have been rescinded as of our most recently completed quarter divided by the total claims received during the quarter shown.

-We anticipate that the ever-to-date rescission rate in the most recent quarters will increase as the ever-to-date resolution percentage approaches 100%.
+We anticipate that the ever-to-date rescission rate in the more recent quarters will increase as the ever-to-date resolution percentage approaches 100%.